 Scotland’s islands, like the rest of the country, are often better known for whisky than beer.
-Yet in recent years the so-called craft beer revolution has seen a plethora of new breweries to add to those long-established ones, including those on often very small islands which produce beer in tiny quantities but to great quality.
+Yet the so-called craft beer revolution saw a plethora of new breweries to add to those long-established ones, including those on often very small islands which produce beer in tiny quantities but to great quality.

-From Unst at the top of Shetland to Arran in the Firth of Clyde, Scotland’s island breweries are scattered over a distance of four hundred miles.
-They range from well-known, decades-old operations with numerous awards under their belts, to one wee brewery that claims to employ ten percent of its island’s working age population.
+From Unst at the top of Shetland to Arran in the Firth of Clyde, Scotland’s island breweries were, when I developed this book idea, scattered over a distance of four hundred miles.
+They ranged from well-known, decades-old operations with numerous awards under their belts, to one wee brewery that claimed to employ ten percent of its island’s working age population.